Mona Pasquil

-Mona Pasquil Rogers (born Simeona Fortunata Pasquil; April 3, 1962) is an American politician who served as the 47th lieutenant governor of California from November 4, 2009 to April 27, 2010.
+Mona Pasquil Rogers (born Simeona Fortunata Pasquil; April 3, 1962) is an American politician who served as the 47th and acting lieutenant governor of California from November 4, 2009 to April 27, 2010.
 Upon taking office, Pasquil Rogers became the first woman, Filipina, and person of Pacific Islander heritage to hold the role.

 During her career, Pasquil Rogers has served in a variety of political roles, including as political director of John Kerry 2004 presidential campaign, and as appointments secretary under governor Jerry Brown.

 In 2019, Pasquil Rogers was hired by Facebook as head of public policy for California.
 Pasquil Rogers was appointed to the California State Personnel Board in 2019, and in 2021 was elected to serve as the board's vice president.

 Early life and education

 Pasquil was born and raised in a Filipino family in Sacramento County, California.
 Her father was a career social worker.
 When Pasquil was 12, she babysat for John Garamendi and his wife Patricia; Garamendi would later employ Pasquil in the office of the lieutenant governor.
 She earned a Bachelor of Arts degree in English from Marymount College in Salina, Kansas.